omarsalaheldiin/CODSOFT/README.md

 # CODSOFT

-In this repo, I will upload the projects that i worked on during my internship in CODSOFT
+In this repo, I will upload projects I worked on during my internship at CODSOFT